mmehr1988/curly-octo-guacamole/README.md

 ### Requirement #2: Update Github Profile

-1. Update Github Profile Picture – I decided to use an avatar as my profile picture.
+1. Update Github Profile Picture – Used an avatar as my profile picture.

 2. Biography – I decided to state where in the coding world I place myself and what my passion in life is.
 The result being, “Full stack developer who loves telling stories with sound.”